Tim Pigott-Smith: Film and television

 After a long career in smaller roles, Pigott-Smith's appearance as Arthur Llewellyn Davies in the BBC's mini-series The Lost Boys led to his gaining his big break with the leading role of Ronald Merrick in the 1984 television serial The Jewel in the Crown.
 Other appearances include the title role in the crime drama series The Chief (1990–93), a recurring role in ITV drama The Vice as Ken Stott's nemesis Vickers, and Bloody Sunday.
 He appeared in two adaptations of Elizabeth Gaskell's North and South; in the 1975 version he played Frederick Hale, and in 2004 he played Frederick's father Richard.
 In 1995, he starred in a serial of the series Ghosts.

 Pigott-Smith appeared twice in Doctor Who: in the stories The Claws of Axos (1971) and The Masque of Mandragora (1976).

 Pigott-Smith was a regular narrator of documentary television series.
 He narrated The Team: A Season with McLaren, a six-episode BBC series about the 1993 season with McLaren Racing.
 He also narrated the Battlefield series, which examines pivotal battles of the Second World War from an operations point of view.
 Later, he narrated a series on the British Royal Family, entitled Monarchy: The Royal Family at Work.
 The series followed Queen Elizabeth II for more than a year, including the 2007 state visit to the United States.

 From 2011 to 2014, he portrayed Commissioner Mayne in the ITV drama series The Suspicions of Mr Whicher, written by Helen Edmundson.

 Pigott-Smith appeared in Lewis in 2015 as a taxidermist in the episode "One For Sorrow".
-He also appeared on the ITV series, Downton Abbey in the third series' (third season) fifth episode as obstetrician/gynaecologist Sir Philip Tapsell, who was present at the death of Lady Sybil Crawley Branson (Jessica Brown Findlay) from eclampsia after giving birth to her daughter.
+He also appeared on the ITV series, Downton Abbey in the third series' (third season) fifth episode as obstetrician/gynaecologist Sir Philip Tapsell, who was present at the death of Lady Sybil Branson (Jessica Brown Findlay) from eclampsia after giving birth to her daughter.

 His film career included the 2004 film Alexander, The Four Feathers, Clash of the Titans, Gangs of New York, Johnny English, The Remains of the Day and V for Vendetta.
 He also appeared as Major General Robert Ford in director Paul Greengrass's Bloody Sunday (2002), and as the Foreign Secretary in the James Bond film Quantum of Solace (2008).
 In February 2010 Pigott-Smith played Alan Keen in the television film On Expenses.
 He also had a cameo appearance as Sniggs in the BBC production of Evelyn Waugh's Decline and Fall in 2017.
 His final film role was that of Sir Henry Ponsonby, Queen Victoria's Private Secretary, in Victoria & Abdul (2017).